falkr/ttm4115/pages/prep-modeling.md

 In some cases it makes sense to show nested nodes.

 You can show a **device inside a device**, for instance when you want to show a disk inside a PC or a trusted computation element in a phone.
 Other hardware elements within a device can be memory.
-Obviously, you should only shiw such elements if there is something special you want to point out.
+You should only show such elements if there is something special you want to point out.
 Like a special type of memory that is critical for the system, or the trusted computation element that enables new use cases.

 Usually, execution environment are contained within devices, since software needs to run on some hardware.
 The only reason not to show a device and have an execution as its own top-level element is when the hardware it necessarily runs on is obvious from the context or not important at all.
 One thing is sure, however: execution environments cannot contain devices.

-:aside: I haven't so far found a good example where an execution environment contains another execution environment.
+In some cases, you might want to points out that an execution environment is nested inside another execution environment, like when you want to point out that Python runs within Docker, in a Linux operating system on a server.
+Again---assess for your specific case which information is relevant.

 ---
 type: figure